-Copeland Community Fund 2017-19 Work & Skills Fund Strategy commits to two years funding for Work & Skills projects in the borough.
+Copeland Community Fund 2019-2022 Strategy continues to prioritise Work & Skills large projects in an annual ‘Call Out’.
+This financial year’s grant applications should be received by 1st April 2019.
 There are 4 areas in which a project may focus:

 (1) Work & Skills Projects